cmu-llms-class/cmu-llm-class-website-2023/about.md

 If you have an accommodations letter from the Disability Resources office, we encourage you to discuss your accommodations and needs with us as early in the semester as possible.
 We will work with you to ensure that accommodations are provided as appropriate.

+## Policy on Missing Class

+There will be no makeups for the quizzes if you miss class.
+The graded quizes are intended to encourage class attendance and participation, as there will be a variety of ungraded interactive activites in class which are important to your learning experience.
+In keeping with the principles of universal design for learning, we intend to be flexible with the quizzes; you can miss up to 5 quizzess for any reason (religious observances, visa issues, illness, etc.) and still get full marks, as we will only grade your top 20.

+In extenuating circumstances where students have no option but to miss class (such as visa issues or a medical emergency), we may provide video recordings to individual students.
+If you need to request this, please email us llms-11-667 @ andrew.cmu.edu.
+We make no guarantees about the production quality or learning experience from these videos.

 ## Academic Integrity
 Please take some time to read through CMU's [Academic Integrity Policy](https://www.cmu.edu/policies/student-and-student-life/academic-integrity.html).
 Students who violate this policy will be subject to the disciplinary actions described in the [Student Handbook](https://www.cmu.edu/student-affairs/theword/academic-discipline/index.html).